LogitSpec: Accelerating Retrieval-based Speculative Decoding via Next Next Token Speculation: Experiments

 \subsection{Ablation Study}

-To further investigate the components of \method and provide more insights, we conduct extensive ablation studies on the aforementioned 4 benchmarks in Table \ref{tab:vicuna_ablation}.
+To further provide more insights of \method, we conduct extensive ablation studies on the aforementioned 4 benchmarks in Table \ref{tab:vicuna_ablation}.
 Specifically, we mainly focus on two components of \method: \textit{last logit} and \textit{retrieval}.
-We denote \method without the last logit decoding and only using retrieving as \textit{w/o last logit}, and \method without retrieval and only using last logit decoding as \textit{w/o retrieval}.
+We denote \method without the last logit decoding and only using retrieval as \textit{w/o last logit}, and \method without retrieval and only using last logit decoding as \textit{w/o retrieval}.
 As shown in Table \ref{tab:vicuna_ablation}, the absence of any component results in a performance degradation of the entire framework.

-Our findings are as follows First, the absence of \textit{retrieval} exhibits more importance to the final acceleration, which is consistent with the discussion in Section \ref{draft_sec} that the theoretical upper bound of \textit{last logit decoding} severely hinders its real-world application.
-Second, the absence of \textit{retrieval} and the absence of \textit{last logit} shows different affect in different sub-tasks.
-For example, the absence of \textit{retrieval} decreases MAT of 0.87 on Spec-Bench with Vicuna 7B, while it decreases MAT of 1.71 on CNN/DM.
+Our findings are as follows.
+First, the absence of \textit{retrieval} exhibits more importance to the final acceleration, which is consistent with the discussion in Section \ref{draft_sec} that the theoretical upper bound of \textit{last logit decoding} severely hinders its real-world application.
+Second, the absence of \textit{retrieval} and the absence of \textit{last logit} show different effects in different sub-tasks.
+For example, the absence of \textit{retrieval} decreases MAT by 0.87 on Spec-Bench with Vicuna 7B, while it decreases MAT by 1.71 on CNN/DM.
 In contrast, the absence of \textit{last logit} leads to a more consistent MAT degradation across different tasks, which further highlights the robustness of \textit{last logit decoding}.
-Finally, these results demonstrate that combining \textit{last logit} with \textit{retrieval} improve the retrieval performance and overall speedup.
+Finally, these results demonstrate that combining \textit{last logit} with \textit{retrieval} improves the retrieval performance and overall speedup. {We also conduct ablation studies on pruning strategies in Appendix~\ref{more_pruning} and~\ref{more_capacity}.
+The experimental results suggest that varying the pruning strategy yields only minor differences.}